The Mae Khlong Mahachai Railway

 Kuan Yin Temple

 Kuan Yin, originally a Chinese deity, was later identified with Avalokitesvara, the bodhisattva of compassion in Mahayana Buddhism.
-Known in Thailand as Guan Im, she is much venerated by Thais of Chinese ancestory.
+Known in Thailand as Kuan Im, she is much venerated by Thais of Chinese ancestory.
 In her right hand is a flask from which issues an endless stream of compassion and mercy; in her left hand she holds a sprig of rice, a symbol of fertility.

 Kuan Yin is sometimes presented in male, sometimes in female form: pictures and statues, in both forms, can be found in Chinese and Thai temples all over Thailand.